edwardlintw/CorbaComm-RPC/README.md

 Once the `call-path` is determined, the `CorbaComm` will cache this path, no more routing tasks is needed for later invocations.

-## Late Command Routing
+### Late Command Routing

 `Late Command Routing` means the call-path is routed on demand.
 If a server doen't specify the second parameter (offer commands) of `connect()`, or a client doesn't specify the third pamameter (want commands), the `call-path` is routed when a client makes the first attempt of invocation.

 Like `Early Command Routing`, once the call-path is determined, it'll be cached and no more routing tasks is needed for later invocations.

 Sometimes `Late Command Routing` is refered to `Lazy Command Routing`, since the devlopers are `lazy` to specify the second and third parameters of `connect()`, leave them both empty.

+[rwClient.cc](https://github.com/edwardlintw/CorbaComm-RPC/tree/master/examples/rwClient.cc) and [rwServer.cc](https://github.com/edwardlintw/CorbaComm-RPC/tree/master/examples/rwServer.cc) are examples of `Late Command Routing`; you'll see the second and the third paramters of `connect()` from both source codes are empty.
+Thanks to `Late Command Routing`, they do work.

+## 7. Multithreading Considerations

+All `CorbaComm` apps are multithreading, although you don't see any clues from source code, such as [examples/subscriber.cc](https://github.com/edwardlintw/CorbaComm-RPC/blob/master/examples/subscriber.cc).

+The rationale is `CorbaComm` is developed base on `CORBA`, all the `Callback` functions, such as `onEvent()'` and `onCmd()'` callbacks are invoked by a `CORBA thread`.

+That's the reason why there are a busy-while-loop in [examples/subscriber.cc](https://github.com/edwardlintw/CorbaComm-RPC/blob/master/examples/subscriber.cc) but the process still can receives `events`; since the callback is called on another thread, not on any threads you created expcilitly.

+Whatever resources that `Callbacks` of `onEvent()` or `onCmd` access to implies the resources could be read/written concurrently.
+If there's no protection mechanism, the resources tend to be corrupted.

+[rwClient.cc](https://github.com/edwardlintw/CorbaComm-RPC/tree/master/examples/rwClient.cc) and [rwServer.cc](https://github.com/edwardlintw/CorbaComm-RPC/tree/master/examples/rwServer.cc) are simple examples to demonstrate how shared resources are protected.

+## 8. Distributed RPC

+`CorbaComm` supports `Distributed RPC`.
+Before you deploy `CorbaComm` apps to distributed environment, you'd better understand what `CORBA Naming Service` is.

+The concept of `CORBA Naming Service` is similar to `DNS`.
+If I ask you "do you know what is the `IP address` of `github.com`", I guess your answer is `No`, me neither.

+`IP address` is annoying, to remember `IP address` of any website is non-sense.
+This is the reason why `DNS` was invented. `DNS`, the Domain Name Server, resolves `IP address` of a website by its `domain name`.
+Thus, we can surf internet world by `Domain Names` and forget any `IP addresses`.

+`CORBA Name Server` does the similar thing.
+Each `CORBA Object` has a unique ID, any `CORBA Object` can bind its `Object ID` with pre-defined `Context Name` to `CORBA Name Server`.
+Thus the client can resolve `Object ID` with known `Context Name` from `CORBA Name Server` to make a direct RPC-call.

+What's the catch?
+Rember the first parameter `hostId` of method `connect()`?
+This is the reason why this `hostId` must be unique, because it's part of the `CORBA Context Name`, although it is hidden.